 To first understand the impact on marketing, we’ll take a whistlestop tour of what people predominantly use voice search for.

 I could use this as an opportunity to pad out the article with more words, but let’s face it – I don’t struggle in that regard and tennis elbow is a bitch.
-So check out this interesting article from SEO Hacker.
+So check out this interesting article.

 We need to know what people are using voice for, as it lends itself really well to certain types of searches and not well to others.
 If your product or service, and consequently your SEO strategy, falls outside of some of these trends then voice search optimisation might not be the best fit for you at the moment.
 As we mentioned before, its popularity is growing all the time and the reach getting broader – so no doubt you’ll have to dip your toe in at some point in the not too distant future.

 Mobile voice-related searches are 3x more likely to be local-based than text, reckons Mary Meeker in her Internet Trends Report.
 Who could argue with name like that.

 This gives us inbound marketers a really interesting opportunity for local voice search optimisation.
 Google My Business is where you go to create a business listing that ends up on Google Maps.
 The process of optimising a Google My Business listing is a a sub discipline of SEO in its own right now, and rightly so.
 Amongst the mither of people battling for page 1 and page 2 on certain keywords, many businesses have hacked the process entirely and jumped to the top right of search listing pages for certain keywords with their Maps listings.